ArdeshirV/ImgVx86/README.md

 # ImgVx86
 <h3>ImgVx86 show photo in DOS operating system</h3>
 <p>The ImgVx86.com is an executable COM file that is only 385 byte and it is written in Assembly programming language but it can show a kind of none standard photo in DOS operating system.
-I developed this assembly program about 1998 when I was about 13 years and I didn't change it since 2003 except about adding copyright and GPL license to share it here.</p>
+I developed this assembly program about 1998 when I was about 13 years and I didn't change it since 2003 except about adding copyright and GPL license because I want to share it here.</p>
 <br/>
 <h3>Sample Run</h3>
 <p>You can run the 'Run.bat' file to test ImgVx86.com:</p>